 However, the iPad you use for your point of sale system is NOT the one you should let children anywhere near!
 It’s quite incredible how quickly a toddler can inadvertently trigger an unplanned FaceTime call or change a setting you didn’t even know existed.
 On this basis, they could easily start to log false sales and corrupt your POS data.
 If you feel your children badly need a tablet device, buy them one of their own.

 Use a strong password

-“1234” is not a suitable or sensible password for an iPad containing business data, so use something suitably complicated for the purpose.
+“1234” is not a sensible password for an iPad containing business data, so use something suitably complicated for the purpose.

 Current versions of iOS permit you to use complex alphanumeric passwords rather than just four digits.
 You may also wish to consider using Touch ID features or some of the similar facilities provided by your Android tablet, if that is your chosen platform.

 Most cloud-based POS providers offer sturdy stands for the tablet you use for your point of sale system.
 Even if you don’t need a full setup complete with a cash drawer and receipt printer, you may still wish to consider one of these stands.
 Untethered iPads are awfully tempting for opportunistic thieves!

 All tablets have a finite amount of data storage, so you should keep a regular eye on how much you have available.
 On an iPad, you’ll find this information under Settings – General – Storage.

 Failure to make sure you have some free space could mean you run out of room for transaction data or risk your iPad crashing in the middle of a transaction.

 This tip relates to the previous advice about children and iPads.